 - Meaningful Name: Kaguya is the name of the eponymous character from an old Japanese folk tale "Princess Kaguya," also known as "The Tale of the Bamboo Cutter."

-- The Ojou: More traditionally Japanese example than most in the series.
+- The Ojou: The most traditionally Japanese example in the series.

 - Older Than They Look: She's a teenager, but in many shots she could easily pass for a small child.
 It's ironic, since she's as smart and savvy as any of the adults around her.